 Teaching scores and student satisfaction

-This measure asks how much a university spends of student facilities.
-While a high spend means that you’ll have up-to-date facilities, it does mean that the funds will have been diverted from other causes, for example scholarships.
-Furthermore, the university might have a high score, but have spent all their money of something which doesn’t bother you, for example a new Computer Science department when you study History.
+This measure asks how much a university spends on student facilities.
+While a high spend means that you’ll have up-to-date facilities, it does mean that the funds will have been diverted from other causes, for example, scholarships.
+Furthermore, the university might have a high score but have spent all their money on something which doesn’t bother you, for example, a new Computer Science department when you study History.